-- 3.156 Where there has been a deemed decision, the decision maker may apply to the Information Commissioner in writing for further time to deal with the request (ss 15AC(4), 51DA(3), 54D(3)).
+- 3.162 Where there has been a deemed decision, the decision maker may apply to the Information Commissioner in writing for further time to deal with the request (ss 15AC(4), 51DA(3), 54D(3)).
 The Information Commissioner may allow further time for the decision maker to deal with the request (ss 15AC(5), 51DA(4), 54D(4)).
 If the Information Commissioner allows further time to deal with the request under s 15AC(5), it would not be open to the agency to extend the processing time further under s 15(6).
-Any application under s 15AC(4) should include the time required to undertake any consultations with affected third parties. - 3.157 In considering what further time may be appropriate, the Information Commissioner will take into account the details in the agency's application, which should address the scope and complexity of the request, the reasons for delay in making an initial decision, the extension sought, the estimated total processing time, and whether discussions with the applicant about the delay and extension application have occurred.
-The Commissioner will also consider the total elapsed processing time and the desirability of the decision being decided by the agency or minister rather than by IC review. - 3.158 There is no obligation upon the Information Commissioner to seek the views of an applicant about a request for an extension of time under s 15AC following a deemed decision.81 However, the Information Commissioner is not precluded from seeking the views of an applicant where it is a relevant consideration in deciding whether to grant the request for an extension of time. - 3.159 In allowing further time the Information Commissioner may impose conditions (ss 15AC(6), 51DA(5) and 54D(5)).
-For example, the Commissioner may require the decision maker to: - notify the applicant of the further time allowed - provide regular progress reports to the Information Commissioner and the applicant - provide a copy of the notice of decision when made to the Information Commissioner. - 3.160 If the decision is made in the further time allowed and any conditions imposed by the Information Commissioner are met, the deemed refusal decision no longer applies and is taken never to have applied (ss 15AC(7), 51DA(6) and 54D(6)).
-However, if this occurs the agency or minister remains unable to impose charges (reg 5(2) of the Charges Regulations).
+Any application under s 15AC(4) should include the time required to undertake any consultations with affected third parties. - 3.163 In considering what further time may be appropriate, the Information Commissioner will take into account the details in the agency's application, which should address the scope and complexity of the request, the reasons for delay in making an initial decision, the extension sought, the estimated total processing time, and whether discussions with the applicant about the delay and extension application have occurred.
+The Commissioner will also consider the total elapsed processing time and the desirability of the decision being decided by the agency or minister rather than by IC review. - 3.164 There is no obligation upon the Information Commissioner to seek the views of an applicant about a request for an extension of time under s 15AC following a deemed decision.
+However, the Information Commissioner is not precluded from seeking the views of an applicant where it is a relevant consideration in deciding whether to grant the request for an extension of time. - 3.165 In allowing further time the Information Commissioner may impose conditions (ss 15AC(6), 51DA(5) and 54D(5)).
+For example, the Commissioner may require the decision maker to: - notify the applicant of the further time allowed - provide regular progress reports to the Information Commissioner and the applicant - provide a copy of the notice of decision when made to the Information Commissioner. - 3.166 If the decision is made in the further time allowed and any conditions imposed by the Information Commissioner are met, the deemed refusal decision no longer applies and is taken never to have applied (ss 15AC(7), 51DA(6) and 54D(6)).
+However, if this occurs the agency or minister remains unable to impose charges (reg 5(2) of the Charges Regulations). - 3.167 If the decision is not made within the extended time or any imposed conditions are not met, the deemed refusal decision continues to apply (ss 15AC(8), 51DA(7) and 54D(7)).
+The Information Commissioner cannot provide further time in which the decision maker may make the decision or comply with the conditions (ss 15AC(9), 51DA(8) and 54D(8)).
+The applicant can seek IC review of the deemed refusal (see Part 10 of these Guidelines).